 Carefully pour the hot syrup over the warm popcorn and quickly stir it so all the popcorn is coated in the syrup.
 Have a large bowl of ice water nearby to use on your hands to prevent burning and sticking and quickly roll the popcorn into 3″ balls.

 There you have it.
 That was easy, don’t you think?

 These will make terrific treats for your little ones at Halloween and as a fun lunchbox snack beyond that.
 Wrap these balls tightly in some cellophane bags or plastic wrap and they should keep fresh for 7-10 days.

 Here’s something else that’s been popping in my Kudos Kitchen.
-These bowls have been very “pop”ular as wedding, anniversary and even housewarming gifts.
+These bowls have been very “pop”ular as a wedding, anniversary and even housewarming gift.
 For anyone who loves to munch on popcorn, these bowls have your name painted all over them 😉